Rhyan9311/Rhyan.Foundations.BookApp/README.md

 - The Bookshelf instance renders Books accurately.

-# Navigation --- Need to Correct Home link
+# Navigation --- Complete
 - A Navigation Bar is included in the web app with links to other parts of the site e.g. "About", "Contact". --- Complete
 - No real information is required.
 Dummy data or lorum ipsum is fine! --- Complete

-# Comments
+# Comments --- complete
 - Users can leave comments no longer than 280 characters on any Book they want.
 - Users can press a "Comment" button which reveals a `text` input element.
 - Users can then type their comment and click "send" to add it to the Book.